 How to Tell If a Breaker Has Tripped

 There are a couple of ways of confirming that a circuit breaker has tripped.
-Open the door to the service panel and look at the toggles—the little black tabs—on the breakers.
+Open the door to the service panel and look at the toggles—the little black tabs or brown handle—on the breakers.
+(Most manufacturers create toggles that are black; however one major brand breaker has brown toggles, and one of the newer breaker companies has white handle tabs.)
 Most of the toggles will be pointing toward the center of the panel.
 This means they are in the ON position.
 If a toggle is pointing away from the panel's center, it is in the OFF position.
 If it's in between, the breaker has tripped.
 Sometimes you have to look closely because the tripped position is not much different from the ON position.

 Additionally, some breakers have a little indicator window that tells you when the breaker has tripped.
 If the window shows green or black, the breaker is on.
 If it shows red, or perhaps halfway between green/black and red, the breaker has tripped.

 How to Reset a Breaker

-All breakers are the same in that you have to turn them off before you turn them on again.
+Most breakers are the same in that you have to turn them off before you turn them on again.
+One brand trips to the off position and no reset is required, but most have to be reset by turning it off completely and then turning it back on.
 To do this, flip the tripped breaker's toggle toward the outside of the panel, to the OFF position.
 Then, flip it back toward the center of the panel, to the ON position.
 If the breaker trips again right away, do not try to reset it again.
 There's clearly a problem with the circuit.
 Turn the breaker to the OFF position and investigate the problem and possibly call an electrician.
 If the breaker stays on and all appears to be normal, it's still a good idea to determine what tripped the breaker in the first place.
 Always close the panel door before leaving the area.

 Investigating a Tripped Breaker